Illustrated Children’s Book Covers: Tips and Examples

 Two conclusions are important here:

-First, covers are essential for boosting sales of kids’ books.
+First, covers are essential for boosting the sales of kids’ books.

-Second, a children’s cover should attract both kids and adults.
+Second, children’s book covers should attract both kids and adults.

-What makes a good illustrated children’s book cover?
+What makes a good illustrated children’s book cover design?

 You may have already bought more than one book for a kid, and you know how it goes.

-It either gets to your inner child, or you think it will get the attention of the child you’re buying the book for.
+It either gets to your inner child, or you think it will get the child’s attention you’re buying the book for.

 How to design an illustrated book cover that’s so effective